jon-jacky/Piety/editors/edo.md

-**[edo.py](edo.py)** provides the *[ed.py](ed.md)* line editor with an enhanced command line shell, including a Python interpreter provided by the *[wyshka](../shells/wyshka.py)* module.  *edo* also provides new editor commands for running Python code from selected text in any buffer, and new functions for importing or reloading a module directly from a buffer.
+**[edo.py](edo.py)** provides the *[ed.py](ed.md)* line editor with an enhanced command line shell, including a Python interpreter provided by the *[wyshka](../shells/wyshka.py)* module.  *edo* also provides editor commands for running Python code from selected text in any buffer, functions for importing or reloading a Python module directly from a buffer, and a function to execute system shell commands (with *bash*, for example).

-This shell and these new commands turn *ed.py* into a minimal but self-contained
+This shell and these commands
+turn *ed.py* into a minimal but self-contained
 Python programming environment.
 In *edo*, you can edit modules and write them out using *ed* commands, then use the built-in